 In order to provide clarity to schools, our new training brochure details how our courses fit with the different stages of the framework.
 We will also help settings undertake a Training Needs Analysis to ensure content is based on identified needs.
 Please get in touch to find out more.

 - Introduction to Risk-Taking Behaviour

 - Classroom Strategies for Mental Health Support workshop

-- Introduction to Managing Challenging Behaviour workshops
+- Managing Challenging Behaviour workshops

 One day courses: